xwmx/bindle/Readme.md

 #### .gitignore

 `.gitignore` is particularly useful for excluding sensitive information from directories in the repository.
-For example, by default, `dots` excludes everything in any added `.ssh` directory except for the `.ssh/config`.
+For example, by default, `bindle` excludes everything in any added `.ssh` directory except for the `.ssh/config`.